 It is a common misconception that a psychological assessment and endocrinologist assessment are mandatory, but this is false.
 Some GPs will choose to require an endocrinologist assessment, and some GPs or endocrinologists will choose to require a psychological assessment, but these are not required by a regulatory body or by law.

 Under the Health and Disability Commissioner Regulations (1996), Right 7., you have the “Right to make an informed choice and give informed consent”.

-If you are asked to undertake a psychological readiness assessment should never be a “mental health screening”, nor a test of your gender, nor ask you invasive questions relating to partners or sexual activity.
+If you are asked to undertake a psychological readiness assessment, this should never be a “mental health screening”, nor a test of your gender, nor ask you invasive questions relating to partners or sexual activity.
 It should be a simple assessment of your readiness for hormone treatment through an informed consent process.
 It should aim to determine:

 1. If you have mental capacity to make your own healthcare decisions, and